United States – E-commerce and Big Data: Merger Control

 In contrast to the types of discrete but hard-to-collect data sets in these cases, the challenge with big data typically is not that it is difficult or costly to collect.
 Quite the opposite.
 Owing to the widespread and prolific consumer use of countless online and offline services and the increasingly low cost of computing power (in part due to cloud services), the challenge with big data is typically that it is so voluminous, fast-growing and ubiquitous that many companies collect it in spades but struggle with what to do with and make of it.
 As reported by several data analytics companies, it is the advanced technologies that extract actionable information from large data sets in which the key differentiator and value lies in big data.

 Cases like Corelogic/DataQuick thus suggest that the agencies typically have had fewer concerns about two companies merging big user data sets than two parties merging specialised, manually collected (and therefore difficult to replicate) databases.
-This was reinforced during the recent FTC Hearings where the Acting Deputy Director of FTC’s Bureau of Competition, Haidee Schwartz, discussed the particular features of the data in that case: ‘So it is public information, but it is not standardized, it is not easy to collect, and you need both historical and going forward.’
+This was reinforced during the FTC Hearings where the then-Acting Deputy Director of FTC’s Bureau of Competition, Haidee Schwartz, discussed the particular features of the data in that case: ‘So it is public information, but it is not standardized, it is not easy to collect, and you need both historical and going forward.’
 Deputy Director Schwartz particularly highlighted the complexities involved in attempting to remedy the situation by positioning another player to be an effective competitor:

 [T]he breadth, detail, and the complexity of the data created barriers to entry . . .
 You would think it is a database, it is not that hard to transfer, but here, the buyer’s due diligence may not necessarily uncover missing or unnecessary data in a timely fashion, and the Commission had difficulty initially identifying the exact universe of data required to effectively compete and required additional work by the buyer, the monitor, and the Commission to determine what data was missing, how it needed to be delivered, and how it needed to be continuously updated.